 Based on your review of the data sample you may need to:

-Each time you use the data mapping feature to adjust something, re-create the data sample to test your changes.
+Re-create the data sample each time you use the data mapping feature to adjust something to test your changes.